ernierasta/pdf-tricks/README.md

 ## Background

 I love to craft my own PNP (Play And Print) board/card/rpg games.
 There are plenty of PNP games in boardgamegeek.com and other sites, but usually those downloadable files are unfortunately not very good for direct printing.
 I like to keep my games small in size, print only necessary components, modify graphics, adding cutting (crop) marks, etc. So PDF processing is necessary.
-This readme should give you ideas, how to attack some tasks and will remind me how to do, when I forget.
+This readme should give you ideas, how to attack some tasks and will remind me how to do it, when I forget.

 ## Tools used